WANDERWOMAN® WOMEN-ONLY SMALL GROUP TOUR TO SICILY, ITALY

 We may be able to arrange for a triple room if three are traveling together

 Price includes: Accommodations, local transfers by minibus/taxi/shuttle service.
-Also includes breakfast daily, 2 dinner including welcome and farewell dinners, and 6 lunches and 2 wine-tastings.
+Also includes breakfast daily, 2 dinner including welcome and farewell dinners, and 5 lunches and 2 wine-tastings.
 Dinner drinks and alcoholic beverages are not included unless specified above.
-Guided tours as above, admissions fees as per itinerary, suggested activities, restaurant recommendations, and services of WanderWoman® tour director to attend to details.
+Guided tours as above, admissions fees as per itinerary, gratuities for drivers, suggested activities, restaurant recommendations, and services of WanderWoman® tour director to attend to details.

 NOTE: To avoid disappointment, early booking is recommended.